 Once you arrive at the waterfalls it is a ‘wow moment’.
 The multi-tiered waterfall cascade down the hill through a number of amazing swimming holes.
 The water is a milky blue colour.
 The further up the hill you head the less crowded it becomes.

+The water is nice and cool, especially in the Laos weather.
+If you are visiting Luang Prabang with kids, visiting Kuang Si Waterfalls is a great idea but you must be able to swim.
 Most of the pools have seating around them.
 You will find toilets and change room but be sure to pack some toilet paper with you to use.
 At one of the upper levels pools, you will find a restaurant.
 As far as things to do in Luang Prabang with teenagers go this was a favourite for ours.

 The Luang Prabang Night Market